Periventricular Leukomalacia (PVL) and Birth Injury

 - When abnormalities are detected, more frequent examinations are performed to assess the progression of PVL.

 - MRI should be used for better assessment of the extent of white matter damage.
-An MRI has better sensitivity and specificity than ultrasound and CT scans and can show injury at 1 day of age.
+An MRI has better sensitivity and specificity than ultrasound, and CT scans and can show injury at one day of age.

 Prevention and Treatment of Periventricular Leukomalacia (PVL)

 Delaying or preventing premature birth is considered one of the most important steps in decreasing the risk of PVL.
 Additionally, strategies that emphasize the maintenance of adequate blood supply and flow in the brain should be utilized to help prevent PVL.
 Low blood pressure, constricted blood vessels in the brain, and conditions that impair normal functioning of the blood vessels should be avoided.
 It is therefore essential to prevent hypocarbia, hypoxemia, and abnormal blood pressure.

 While no specific cure exists for PVL, hypothermia therapy (brain/body cooling) has proven very effective in treating infants with hypoxic-ischemic encephalopathy, or HIE.
 Hypothermia treatment works by cooling the brain and decreasing the amount of cellular death.
 When administered within six hours of life, the treatment can prevent or reduce the severity of neurological injury associated with HIE, such as PVL.